 In balance with the environment

-An open communication contributes to a mutual understanding for the interests and options of all parties and as such is the first step towards good cooperation.
+Open communication with the community and local and regional authorities contributes to mutual understanding of each other's interests and capabilities and is the first step to good cooperation.

 Environmental management system